 - The attitude of always making work easier for everyone else.
 He’s not just doing his work — but he’s doing it in a way, very explicitly, to make it easier for those with whom he works.

-- Applying this attitude to our colleagues within UV, as well as clients as well.
+- Applying this attitude to our colleagues within UV, as well as clients.

 - Defaulting to action rather than defaulting to blockers.
 In other words, I’ve worked with people in other situations who would have responded to my question with just “I don’t know.
 You should ask [insert someone else’s name here.]”
 But rather than stopping the action, he pushed it forward and took it into his own hands to solve.

 - The question I asked him isn’t strictly a dev question (more DevOps, technically) — so it wasn’t strictly by the book under his jurisdiction.
 But rather than saying “No, I don’t do that!
 I only do X instead!
 Ask the appropriate person!” he didn’t let that stop him.

 - He not just did this but he TOLD ME that he was making it easier for me.
 He not just made it easier, but made it clear that he was.
 Words matter — in the beginning, there was the word.
 Logos! — and making it clear, explicit, and direct that he was doing gives me double the confidence that he’s on top of it.
 If he did the same, without notifying me, I would be left wondering if he was on top of it or not, and that doubt would give me some white hairs — but he saved my wonderful brown locks.

 - This spirit is represented not just in the leadership team, but down to every single developer and team member.
 It’s also too common for the right values to be embodied by management, but scaling culture is hard.
 But at UV, even just a developer I barely know embodies this service attitude.